ozgurgulerx/aistudio-workshop-ozguler/Labs/PART2 /1-CodeFirstDev/first-pf-sdk-app.md

 # First App with PF SDK

 Prompty is announced at MS Build 2024, intends to turn prompts to coding assets.
+Prompty is designed to simplify the development of prompt templates.
 Refer to [Prompty.md] for more...

 Make sure .env file is created in the same folder and includes the AzureOpenAI endpoint and key details in it.